2022 Contest Theme: Healthy Soil, Healthy Life

-Join us in celebrating how great our pollinators are!
+Join us in celebrating how great trees are!
 Each year our partners at the National Association of Conservation Districts(NACD) host a poster contest for area K-12 schools to participate in.
-The 2020 contest theme is "Where would we BEE without our pollinators".
+The 2022 contest theme is "Healthy Soil, Healthy Life".

-This conservation poster contest invites children from Kindergarten to 12th grade to explore environmental stewardship activities in their communities.
-Information on the contest, including a free PowerPoint presentation to share with teachers, scout groups or others can be found for download below and by contacting a local Conservation District representative.
+The 2022 Hand-Drawn Poster Contest “Healthy Soil, Healthy Life” is open for submissions from K-12 students with categories broken up by grade level; K-1, 2-3, 4-6, 7-9, and 10 -12th grades.
+The poster contest is open to public, private and home-schooled students.
+Information on the contest, including a free PowerPoint presentation to share with teachers, scout groups or others can be found for download below and by contacting a local Conservation District representative in your area.
 We're happy to adapt these tools to fit the needs of your own program!

 Missaukee Conservation District

 or digitally scanned/photographed (not with a phone) and emailed to firstname.lastname@example.org